Miss Côte d'Azur

 Miss Côte d'Azur is a French beauty pageant which selects a representative for the Miss France national competition from the department of Alpes-Maritimes and portions of Var in the region of Provence-Alpes-Côte d'Azur (PACA).
 The other regional pageant within PACA is Miss Provence, which selects a representative from the other departments of PACA and the remaining portions of Var.
 The first Miss Côte d'Azur was crowned in 1932, although the competition was not organized regularly until 1962.

-The current Miss Côte d'Azur is Luna Maiolino, who was crowned Miss Côte d'Azur 2025 on 27 July 2025.
+The current Miss Côte d'Azur is May Haoues, who was crowned Miss Côte d'Azur 2026 on 26 July 2026.
 Six women from the Côte d'Azur have been crowned Miss France: